adelaiderobinson/adelaiderobinson/README.md

 ### :sunflower: Hello I'm Adelaide!
 pronouns: (she/her)

-:book: I'm currently a graduate student in the Master of Environmental Data Science Program at University of California Santa Barbara
+:book:  I’m currently a graduate student in the Master of Environmental Data Science (MEDS) Program at UC Santa Barbara within the Bren School of Environmental Science & Management

-:fish: My work experience is primarily in fisheries monitoring and I'm passionate about fish and wildlife conservation
+:fish: My background is in fisheries monitoring and conservation

+:snail: My long-term goal is to use data science to protect endangered species and ecosystems
-### About Me
+### Fun Extras
 :hiking_boot: I love going on outdoor adventures

 :rabbit: Bunny mom